EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/04-Product-Requirements.md

 The new product design will be an automatic door opener and closer with the following requirements.
 The **1 - 10** (in parenthesis) is the "code" to indicate the priority of the requirement, from low to high.

 1. **Hardware / Product Design**
    * 1.1 The product is lightweight (7).
-      * 1.2 The opener must fit standard interior door frames 30-36 inches wide and 79-80 inches tall without modifications (8).
+   * 1.2 The opener must fit normal house doors without big changes (8).
-      * 1.3 The opener must support left-hand and right-hand swing doors (6).
+   * 1.3 The opener must work on all common door types (6).

 1. **Software / Functionality**
-      * 2.1 The product can fully open the door (10).
+   * 2.1 The product can fully open and close a door (6).
-      * 2.2 The sensor must detect a person approaching within 3 feet and trigger opening (9).
+   * 2.2 The product must sense a person coming and start opening (9).
-      * 2.3 The system must include a manual override through button or app (7).
+   * 2.3 The product must have a manual override by button or app (7).

 1. **Interactivity & User Experience**
-      * 3.1 The product can be installed by a non-technical user in under 30 minutes (9).
+   * 3.1 The product can be set up by a regular person with no special skills (4).
-      * 3.2 The interface must include clear LED indicators for open, closed, and error states (8).
+   * 3.2 The product must show clear signals for open, closed, and errors (8).
-      * 3.3 The door operation must remain under 60 dB measured at 1 meter (7).
+   * 3.3 The product must run quiet enough for indoor use (7).

 1. **Customization**
-      * 4.1 Users can adjust door opening speed (slow, medium, fast) (4).
+   * 4.1 The product must let the user change how fast it opens (4).
-      * 4.2 The device is available in multiple finishes or colors (5).
+   * 4.2 The product must come in different colors or looks (5).
-      * 4.3 The opener can be mounted on different door types including wood and metal (2).
+   * 4.3 The product must work on different door materials (2).

 1. **Manufacturing**
-      * 5.1 At least 80 percent of parts are off-the-shelf (8).
+   * 5.1 The product must mostly use store bought parts (8).
-      * 5.2 Assembly requires fewer than 20 parts (7).
+   * 5.2 The product must be easy to put together (7).
-      * 5.3 Packaging must protect the device from a 3-foot drop (6).
+   * 5.3 The product must be packed safe for shipping (6).

 1. **Safety**
-      * 6.1 The automatic door will be ADA compliant (10).
+   * 6.1 The product must follow ADA rules (10).
-      * 6.2 The automatic door will sense someonme in the doorway (10).
+   * 6.2 The product must stop if something is in the way (10).
-      * 6.3 The automatic door is easily bypassed in an emergency (8).
+   * 6.3 The product must be easy to open in an emergency (8).

 ## Requirement Criteria Specifications

-* 1.1.1 - The product does not exceed the weight of 20 pounds.
+* 1.1.1 - The product must weigh less than 30 pounds.
+* 1.1.2 - The opener must fit doors 30–36 inches wide and 79–80 inches tall.
+* 1.1.3 - The opener must work on both left hand and right hand swing doors.

-* 1.2.1 - The automatic door opener must be able to open a door 90 degrees from the close position
+* 1.2.1 - The product must open a door at least 90 degrees.
+* 1.2.2 - The sensor must spot a person at 3 feet and open within 1 second.
+* 1.2.3 - The manual override must open or close the door within 2 seconds.

+* 1.3.1 - A first time user must be able to set it up in under 30 minutes.
+* 1.3.2 - The product must have LED lights that show open, closed, and errors.
+* 1.3.3 - The noise must stay under 60 dB when running.

+* 1.4.1 - The product must have at least 3 speed options.
+* 1.4.2 - The product must come in at least 3 finishes or colors.
+* 1.4.3 - The opener must work on both wood and metal doors.

+* 1.5.1 - At least 80% of the parts must be store bought.
+* 1.5.2 - The product must use less than 20 unique parts for build.
+* 1.5.3 - The box must keep it safe from a 3 foot drop.

 * 1.6.1 - The force for pushing or pulling open interior swinging egress doors shall not exceed 5 pounds (22 N).
 * 1.6.2 - The automatic door will not close if something is blocking the door frame.
 * 1.6.3 - The automatic door can have the motor disenged by a latch.